UKHomeOffice/ecs/apps/ecs/views/content/en/request-check-before-1988.md

-The worker will need to agree to this check first.
-They can do this verbally or in writing.
+You will need to provide the following information to request a check.

-To request a right to work check you will need the worker's:
+Your employee’s or potential employee’s:

   - full name
   - date of birth
   - nationality